 We encourage potential applicants to attend one of our regularly scheduled Info Sessions in the fall.
 These informative events are either online via Zoom or "open house" events that include a tour of the new MA facilities at the USC Roski Graduate Building in the Los Angeles Arts District (open house events are suspended during the COVID 19 pandemic).
 Info Sessions feature an overview of USC application requirements, funding information, and a breakout session on the MA program lead by MA faculty.
 Info Sessions are generally held in afternoon or early evening Pacific Standard Time.
 Info Sessions are held at the USC Roski Graduate Building in the Los Angeles' Art District located at 1262 Palmetto Street, LA, 90013.
-Each Info Session will be followed by a Roski Talk presented by an artist, designer, or scholar: details here.
-Prospective students are also encouraged to attend other weekly Roski Talks during the fall and spring semesters, most of which are currently held onsite at the USC Roski Graduate Building.
+Prospective students are also encouraged to attend Roski Talks during the fall and spring semesters, most of which are currently held onsite at the USC Roski Graduate Building.
 Selected Roski Talks may also be held virtually to welcome guests from beyond Los Angeles.